pauljickling/notes/devops/servers/apache.md

 These differ from OS to OS however so you should consult [the wiki](https://cwiki.apache.org/confluence/display/HTTPD/DistrosDefaultLayout) for confirmation.

+Official documentation for Apache can be found [here](http://httpd.apache.org/docs/current/).

 ## Hostnames and DNS

 Hostnames are configured via the host file in `/etc/hosts`.
 The host file will have a list of IP addresses and the attached host name.